-After the gLaSDI model is trained by Algorithm \ref{alg:glasdi_train}, the \YC{physics-informed greedy} sample parameter set $\mathbb{D}$, the autoencoder parameters, and a set of local DI model parameters are obtained.
+After the gLaSDI model is trained by Algorithm \ref{alg:glasdi_train}, the physics-informed greedy sampled parameter set $\mathbb{D}$, the autoencoder parameters, and a set of local DI model parameters are obtained.
 The trained gLaSDI model can then be applied to efficiently predict dynamical solutions given a testing parameter by using Algorithm \ref{alg:glasdi_eval}.
-The prediction accuracy can be evaluated by the maximum relative error with respect to the corresponding true solutions using Eq. (\ref{eq.max_relative_error}).
+The prediction accuracy can be evaluated by the maximum relative error with respect to high-fidelity solutions using Eq. (\ref{eq.max_relative_error}).